What Happens if the Appraisal Is Lower Than the Offer?

 Negotiate With the Seller

 If the appraised value of your potential new home is lower than anticipated, you have the opportunity to negotiate with the seller for a lower purchase price.
 Talk with the seller about what they can do to match the appraised value of their home in order for the sale to continue.
+Some may accept a lower offer, while others might agree to make repairs or improvements to help bridge the appraisal gap.

 Request a Second Appraisal

-While not all loan lenders will allow a second appraisal, it never hurts to ask.
+While not all lenders will allow a second appraisal, it never hurts to ask.
 Check with your lender and see if another appraiser could evaluate the property to ensure the first opinion was accurate.
 If they come to the same conclusion in the second appraisal report, it’s fair to assume that the value is accurate, even if it’s disappointing.
 However, if they appraise the home higher, you may be able to regain some of the ground lost with that first appraisal.

 Utilize the Appraisal Contingency

 If you kept the appraisal contingency in your purchase agreement, you have the option to back out of the sale without losing your earnest money deposit.
-This type of contingency protects the buyer during low appraisal situations so you can walk away from the sale without losing money.
-However, some home buyers may still want to buy the home despite the low appraised value, but it’s helpful to have the option if needed.
+This type of contingency protects the buyer during low appraisal situations so that you can walk away from the sale without losing money.
+Some home buyers may still want to buy the home despite the low appraised value, but it’s helpful to have the option if needed.

 Close the Appraisal Gap